mr-tkachuk/rsschool-cv/cv.md

 ## About Me
 My main goal is take a job-offer to frontend developer and change my life (I work in HoReCa.)
-I have a bachelor degree in computer science (I finished ITMO 4 years ago).
 I love reading and gaming.
 I have a big spider.

 ## My skills
 * HTML5, CSS3
-* Javascript
+* JavaScript
 * Git, Github
 * SQL
 * VSCode

 ## Code Example

 **Can we divide it?
-KATA from codewars:** *Your task is to create the functionisDivideBy (or is_divide_by) to check if an integer number is divisible by both integers a and b.*
+KATA from codewars:** *Your task is to create the functionIsDivideBy (or is_divide_by) to check if an integer number is divisible by both integers a and b.*
 ``` javascript
 function isDivideBy(number, a, b) {
   let result = true;